 Placement auditions are required on the major and secondary instruments.
-Students who demonstrate adequate proficiency on any required instrument (or voice) will be encouraged to substitute other courses outside of the music area.
+Students who demonstrate adequate proficiency on any required instruments.
+Sto-dents who demonstrate adequate proficiency on any required instrument (or voice) will be encouraged to substitute other courses outside of the music area.
 Students will perform before the Music Faculty at the close of each semester.
 The audition at the close of the second year also determines admission to upper division courses.